 6. Boosts Endurance and Stamina for Athletes

 A recent study shows that chia seeds can partially replace Gatorade as a better way of carb loading for building endurance in athletes.
 Those who use it report running on a treadmill for up to 1 hour without getting tired.
 Replacing half of your Gatorade with the seeds will deliver the same performance.
-But unlike sports drinks, these seeds increase overall intake of nutrients without increasing sugar intake.
+But unlike sports drinks, these seeds increase the overall intake of nutrients without increasing sugar intake.

 7. Improves Eyesight